-8. EMPLOYEE BENEFIT PLAN
+9. EMPLOYEE BENEFIT PLAN

 Effective April 9, 1998, the Company began sponsoring a defined contribution plan which covers substantially all employees (the "Plan").
 The Plan provides for contributions from eligible employees up to 15% of their compensation.
 The Company's contribution to the Plan is limited to 50% of each eligible employee's contribution up to 10% of his or her compensation.
 The Company has the right in any year to set the amount of the Company's contribution percentage.
-Company matching contributions for the quarter ended September 30, 1998 and for the period from April 9, 1998 to September 30, 1998 were \$30 and \$62, respectively.
+Company matching contributions approximated \$32 for the period from April 9, 1998 to June 30, 1998.

-PART I - FINANCIAL INFORMATION
+PART I FINANCIAL INFORMATION